-Connect a serial cable from a desktop/laptop PC to the DB9 serial connector on the rear of the Service Appliance.
+1. Connect a serial cable from a desktop/laptop PC to the DB9 serial connector on the rear of the Service Appliance.

-Establishing the serial console connection requires a DB9 female to DB9 female cable, instead of a DB9 male to DB9 female as in the voice switches.
+Establishing the serial console connection requires a DB9 socket to DB9 socket cable connector, instead of a DB9 plug connector to DB9 socket connector cable with the voice switches.
 A Null-Modem connection (crossover cable) is required, instead of the straight-through cable (extension cable) used on voice switches.

-- 2. Open a terminal emulation program such as Hyper-terminal or Putty and set it for a serial connection using the following parameters: - Serial Port: COM X (where 'X' is the port number used on your PC) - Speed: 19200 baud - Data Bits: 8Stop bits: 1Parity: NoneFlow control: None - 3.
-After establishing a serial connection, login to the Service Appliance environment using Admin as the User ID and ShoreTel as the Password.
+- 2. Open a terminal emulation program such as Hyper-terminal or Putty and set it for a serial connection using the following parameters:

+- Serial Port: COM X (where 'X' is the port number used on your PC)

+- Speed: 19200 baud

+- Data Bits: 8Stop bits: 1Parity: None

+- · Flow control: None

+3. After establishing a serial connection, login to the Service Appliance environment using Admin as the User ID and ShoreTel as the Password.